What types of hygiene stations are there within horticulture?

 Washing hands

-1. A single sink with sensor control;
+1. A single sink with sensor operation;

 Soap and disinfection variants